 - You cannot delete a Blueprint while there are active records in the process.
 However, you can deactivate it so that further records do not enter the process.
-Those active records which have entered the Blueprint will still follow the process until they exit it.

 - Blueprint overrides the field access rights set for a user.
 For example, if a user has Read-only access to the Amount field, but is responsible to execute a Transition that mandates the Amount field, he/she will be able to update the amount while executing the Blueprint Transition.
 At all other times, the user will continue to have Read-only access to the field.